rolandkrueger/uri-fragment-routing/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.roklib/uri-fragment-routing/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.roklib/uri-fragment-routing)
 [![Documentation](https://img.shields.io/badge/documentation-1.1.0-blue.svg)](http://roklib.org/)

-This library provides a framework for mapping URI fragments as found in URIs such as `http://www.example.com/shop#!signin` on custom action command objects.
+This library provides a framework for mapping URI fragments as found in URIs, such as `http://www.example.com/shop#!signin`, on custom action command objects.
 For example, the URI fragment `signin` could be mapped on an action class `GoToSignInPageAction` which will be executed when the user visits this address.

 This is useful for single-page applications where the application state is typically encoded in the URI fragment.
 For example, the following URI might be used by an application to show a product detail page in some web shop.

 `http://www.example.com/shop#!products/group/books/id/4711/view`

 Here the part `!products/group/books/id/4711/view` forms the URI fragment that carries the application's current state.
 As you can see, such a URI fragment consists of a directory-like path structure.
 This structure may additionally contain parameter values such as identifiers, categories, or geographic coordinates.
-Since URI fragments are pushed to the browser history, they allow the development of navigable web applications that support the browser back button and deep linking.
+Since visited URI fragments are pushed to the browser history, they allow the development of navigable web applications that support the browser back button and deep linking.

 Single-page applications typically use a large number of such fragments in order to allow users to navigate to the different parts of the application.
 In addition to navigating to some sub-view, a URI fragment could also be responsible for changing the state of some UI component visible on a view.
 For instance, some particular URI fragment could bring a specific panel of a panel stack (or tab sheet) to the foreground.